Dr. David Shernoff

 Bio

 Dr. Shernoff is Associate Professor of School Psychology, and Director of the Rutgers Center for Mathematics, Science, and Computer Education(CMSCE).
 The mission of the CMSCE is to improve STEM education in New Jersey and beyond through research and instruction.
 Dr. Shernoff received his doctorate in education from the University of Chicago, and served a postdoctoral fellowship at the University of Wisconsin-Madison.
 From 2003-2013, he taught courses on adolescent development, educational psychology, and motivation to graduate and undergraduate students at Northern Illinois University.
 He has served as Principal Investigator (PI) or Co-PI on over ten research projects on community engagement or student engagement in classrooms, after-school settings, and educational video games.
-His research has yielded 5 authored or edited books, and over 40 other publications.
+His research has yielded six authored or edited books, and over 40 other publications.
 He serves on several editorial boards and as a reviewer for the National Science Foundation.
 He served as chair and program chair of the Out-of-School Time Special Interest Group of AERA.
-He has been featured in Newsweek, Education Week, UC Berkeley’s The Greater Good, and other print and online magazines.
+He has been featured in Newsweek, Education Week, UC Berkeley's The Greater Good, and other print and online magazines.

 Publication(s)